Tharvinash/Toyota-Customer-Base/README.md

   - For local development, the default is `sqlite:///./data/selangor_map.db`.
   - For production, use a managed PostgreSQL URL, e.g.:
     - `postgresql://user:password@host:5432/selangor_map`
+- `GOOGLE_MAPS_API_KEY`: Required for Google Maps JavaScript + Geocoding.
+Enable both APIs for the key and restrict it to your domains/origins where possible.

 ### Deployment notes